 When employees become actively involved with their newsletter they are typically more likely to read what they and their peers have contributed.
 Open up the newsletter as much as possible to employee involvement.

-After all your hard work, an employee newsletter may still end up buried and unread in an employee's inbox.
-Be creative about how it is delivered.
-Here are some Ways the SnapComms communication channels can help:
+After all your hard work, an employee newsletter may still end up buried and unread in an employee's inbox or left in a stack of papers on their desk.
+When you're creative about how it is delivered, you can get it in front of more eyes.